-If you ever have any questions about these changes or your site, were here to help – Just hit us up at firstname.lastname@example.org or by using the chat widget on our site.
+If you ever have any questions about these changes or your site, were here to help – Just submit a ticket or send us a message in our chat widget.

 This update is not over yet, so we’re looking forward to seeing more data as we go forward.

 What are you seeing on your end?